cwendorf/simplePipes/docs/dotPipes.md

 ## Dot Pipes

 Simple dot pipes also chain commands but expand on basic pipes by allowing the piped values to be placed anywhere in the next command in the chain.
+They expand the functionality of both basic and wye pipes.

 ### Input Data